Maximize Space With Smart Closet Solutions

 Before you invest in new storage solutions, avoid these common missteps that homeowners with smaller spaces frequently make.

-How Custom Closets Add Value to Small Homes
+Do Custom Closets Add Value to a Small Home?

 Organized storage consistently ranks among the top features homebuyers look for, and the impact is even greater in smaller homes where buyers are especially conscious of how space is used.